End of Life Terminology

 - Voluntary Euthanasia: The killing of a patient in accordance with his or her wishes.
-This is broader than suicide because it involves a second party in bringing about the death.
+This is broader than a suicide because it involves a second party in bringing about death.

 - Involuntary Euthanasia: The killing of an incompetent or comatose patient without his or her consent, justified as merciful or humane.

 Futility: A determination that care or treatment is not providing the benefit it is intended to provide.

 Imminent Death Care: The application or withdrawal of medical treatment or care deemed futile with the acknowledgment that God Himself is taking a soul to himself.